Accreditation

 Architecture

-"In Canada, all provincial associations recommend a degree from an accredited professional degree program as a prerequisite for licensure.
-The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
-A program may be granted a five-year, three year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+"In Canada, all provincial/territorial associations/institutes/orders recommend a degree from an accredited professional degree program as a prerequisite for licensure.
+The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Master of Architecture (M.Arch) and the Bachelor of Architecture (B.Arch).
+A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.

-After its last continuing accreditation visit in 2012, the MArch program was accredited for six years by the CACB.
+After its last continuing accreditation visit in 2018, the CACB accredited the M.Arch program for six years.

 Landscape Architecture